AndrejaCH/stock-analysis/README.md

 ### How do these pros and cons apply to refactoring the original VBA script?

-:leaves: There is no doubt that this analysis was challenging.
+- There is no doubt that this analysis was challenging.
 Refactoring VBA script was a bit **frustrating** (when code wasn’t executed wanted output), a bit **confusing** (when the understanding of the basics wasn’t under the belt yet), and **time-consuming** (it took up quite a bit of time to finish the challenge).
 Yet, on the other hand, was extremely **rewarding** and **fulfilling**.
 This technique added up another level of coding -- that is -- deepened the understanding of the logic of the code.
 Hard work was paid off with new knowledge and understanding of the complex structure of the code.

-:leaves: Other advantages of refactoring the code are, that code ran much faster, **5-times faster**.
+- Other advantages of refactoring the code are, that code ran much faster, **5-times faster**.
 This is because the code took fewer steps (it didn’t switch back and forth between the worksheets).
 Another bigger improvement of the code was accessing the arrays with a single variable `tickerIndex`.
 In this case, code stored all elements in arrays before switching to another worksheet.
 By doing this we were able to avoid nested loops, that can be quite process-intensive.

 ## References
 (1) “Is a Stock's Trade Volume Important?, https://www.investopedia.com/articles/investing/060315/stocks-trade-volume-important.asp#:~:text=If%20you%20see%20a%20stock,more%20demand%20for%20that%20stock.,Web 23 Jul 2020.)